When most people think of Iceland, they think of the Northern Lights. I, Natasha Monteiro, did too.

 ToggleA Few Things To Know Before Visiting Iceland In Summer

-Summer in Iceland means incredibly long daylight hours.
+- Summer in Iceland means incredibly long daylight hours.
 In early June, the sun barely sets, creating the phenomenon known as the ‘Midnight Sun’.
 The golden light seems to stretch endlessly, making even a late-evening walk feel like it’s happening mid-noon.

-One important note: if you’re traveling in summer, don’t expect to see the Northern Lights.
+- If you’re traveling in summer, don’t expect to see the Northern Lights.
 The extended daylight hours make aurora viewing virtually impossible during this season.
 If seeing the Northern Lights is your main objective, you’ll need to plan a winter trip instead.

 Day 1: Settling Into Reykjavik